shareandcharge/sharecharge-core-client/README.md

 A default configuration file will be generated in `$HOME/.sharecharge/`.
 It is important to configure the Core Client to listen on a particular `stage` and `ethProvider` so that the correct contracts are used.
 Additionally, a funded wallet is necessary to add charge points to the network.
 These charge points will be filtered automatically by the Core Client, based on the provided wallet `seed` in the configuration file.

-Running the `init` command will setup the Core Client to listen to the S&C pilot network.
+Running the `init` command will setup the Core Client to listen to the S&C test network.
 ```
 sc-cc init
 ```